-Gorilla trekking is the most popular tourist activity which involves constant movement on foot into the dense forests of Bwindi forest and Mgahinga gorilla national park in search of mountain gorillas.
+Gorilla trekking is the most popular tourist activity, which involves constant movement on foot into the dense forests of Bwindi Forest and Mgahinga Gorilla National Park in search of mountain gorillas.
 Once they are seen, tourists can spend an hour with them in their natural environment.
-Uganda harbors half of the total world's endangered mountains gorillas making Uganda the most visited gorilla destination.
+Uganda harbors half of the total world's endangered mountain gorillas, making Uganda the most visited gorilla destination.

 General health rules